Meatball (drag queen)

 Logan Jennings (born July 13, 1989), known professionally as Meatball, is an American drag queen, performer, and podcaster.
 She was a contestant on the first season of The Boulet Brothers' Dragula, co-hosts the podcast Sloppy Seconds, and went viral for her drag performance of politician George Santos in 2023.

 Early life

 Jennings was born in Baton Rouge, Louisiana and adopted right after.
 His family moved to Cairo, Egypt three days later.
 His dad was a lead engineer for an oil company, which forced the family to move frequently, including London, England and Norway.
 They eventually settled in Houston, Texas, where Jennings grew up.
-Jennings went to high school at Interlochen Center of the Arts in Interlochen, Michigan, where she was voted "Most Likely to be on the Cover of the National Enquirer".
+Jennings went to high school at Interlochen Center for the Arts in Interlochen, Michigan, where she was voted "Most Likely to be on the Cover of the National Enquirer".
 After graduating, Jennings moved to East Village, New York before moving to Los Angeles.

 Career

 Meatball began her career performing in the Los Angeles drag scene after being inspired by RuPaul's Drag Race.
 Before the television version, Meatball also won the club contest version of Dragula, whose other winners include fellow Dragula season 1 contestant Pinche and RuPaul's Drag Race contestant Valentina.

 She was a contestant on Dragula season 1, where she took fourth place and was the "fan favorite" winner.
 She returned in a cameo skit during the last supper of season 2.

 Meatball also co-hosts the podcast Sloppy Seconds with rapper and producer Big Dipper as part of the Moguls Of Media (MOM) Network, created by Drag Race contestants Alaska and Willam.
 The pair also hosted the podcast UnBEARable prior to Sloppy Seconds.
 Meatball is very well known on Sloppy Seconds for her views on the failing merits of the second act of the musical Wicked.

 Meatball was also the live correspondent for dating app Hornet for RuPaul's Drag Con and other LGBT nightlife events.
 Meatball also currently hosts the drag show Fat Slut at Precinct Club in Los Angeles, the show has also toured to different cities across the United States.
 She was a finalist in the 2022 Drag Queen of the Year pageant, produced by Alaska Thunderfuck and Lola LeCroix.

 On February 26, 2023, Meatball performed at Sasha Velour's monthly drag showcase NightGowns at the Le Poisson Rouge in New York City as George Santos's alleged drag persona Kitara Ravache to The Greatest Showmans "This Is Me."
 A clip of the performance went viral on TikTok and Instagram and was featured on an episode of Jimmy Kimmel Live!